 Somatuline® is an injectable treatment that is particularly effective in inhibiting the secretion of growth hormone as well as certain hormones secreted in the digestive system, which are respectively involved in two rare conditions: acromegaly and neuroendocrine tumors.
 Somatuline® is the only somatostatin analogue indicated in EU and US for the treatment of pancreatic and gastrointestinal neuroendocrine tumors.
 The approval in this indication represents a significant step forward in the treatment of this type of tumors, which are rare and difficult to diagnose.

 Decapeptyl® is a synthetic hormone made of triptorelin, decapeptide analog of GnRH (gonadotrophin releasing hormone), an hormone secreted by the hypothalamus.
 Decapeptyl® is primarily indicated for the hormonal treatment of locally advanced metastatic prostate cancer and is also approved for the treatment of endometriosis, uterine fibroma, precocious puberty and female infertility.
-In prostate cancer indication, Decapeptyl® LP 11.25mg offers now a subcutaneous route of injection, allowing more patients to benefit from subcutaneous and intramuscular options (subcutaneous route of injection has not been studied for women and children and is not recommended).
+In prostate cancer indication, Decapeptyl® LP 11.25mg offers now a subcutaneous route of injection, allowing men to benefit from subcutaneous and intramuscular options (subcutaneous route of injection has not been studied for women and children and is not recommended).